Jaymon/endpoints/README.md

     $ pip install -U "git+https://github.com/jaymon/endpoints#egg=endpoints"

-### Set Up Your Controller File
+### Create a Controller Module

 Create a controller file with the following command:

     $ touch controllers.py

-Add the following code to your new Controller file (These controller classes are just to help you get started and understand how endpoints works).
+Add the following code to the `controllers.py` file (These controller classes are just to help you get started and understand how endpoints works).

 ```python
 from endpoints import Controller